sorinboia/nginx-experience-aws/guide/6controller.md

 Click the "Pen" icon of the "Arcadia API" and you can see a list of the defined API endpoints.

-14. Now we are going to check the DNS name of the backend servers we need to point our APIs to:
+14. Check the DNS name of the backend servers we need to point our APIs to:
  <pre>
  Command:
  kubectl get svc